AOL: 2015–2021: As part of Verizon

-On May 12, 2015, Verizon announced plans to buy AOL for $50 per share in a deal valued at $4.4 billion.
+In May 2015, Verizon announced plans to buy AOL for $50 per share in a deal valued at $4.4 billion.
 The transaction was completed on June 23.
-Armstrong, who continued to lead the firm following regulatory approval, called the deal the logical next step for AOL.
-"If you look forward five years, you're going to be in a space where there are going to be massive, global-scale networks, and there's no better partner for us to go forward with than Verizon." he said.
-"It's really not about selling the company today.
-It's about setting up for the next five to 10 years."

-Analyst David Bank said he thought the deal made sense for Verizon.
-The deal will broaden Verizon's advertising sales platforms and increase its video production ability through websites such as HuffPost, TechCrunch, and Engadget.
-However, Craig Moffett said it was unlikely the deal would make a big difference to Verizon's bottom line.
+Armstrong, continued to lead the firm.
+The deal broadened Verizon's advertising sales platforms and increased its video production ability through websites such as HuffPost, TechCrunch, and Engadget.
 AOL had about two million dial-up subscribers at the time of the buyout.
-The announcement caused AOL's stock price to rise 17%, while Verizon's stock price dropped slightly.

-Shortly before the Verizon purchase, on April 14, 2015, AOL launched ONE by AOL, a digital marketing programmatic platform that unifies buying channels and audience management platforms to track and optimize campaigns over multiple screens.
-Later that year, on September 15, AOL expanded the product with ONE by AOL: Creative, which is geared towards creative and media agencies to similarly connect marketing and ad distribution efforts.
+In April 2015, AOL launched ONE by AOL, a digital marketing programmatic platform that unifies buying channels and audience management platforms to track and optimize campaigns over multiple screens.
+In September 2015, AOL expanded the product with ONE by AOL: Creative, which is geared towards creative and media agencies to similarly connect marketing and ad distribution efforts.

-On May 8, 2015, AOL reported its first-quarter revenue of $625.1 million, $483.5 million of which came from advertising and related operations, marking a 7% increase from Q1 2014.
-Over that year, the AOL Platforms division saw a 21% increase in revenue, but a drop in adjusted OIBDA due to increased investments in the company's video and programmatic platforms.